kaifishr/MathLang/README.md

 ## Motivation

 Mathematical expressions can have long-range dependencies (brackets determine which terms are processed first).
+This can be used to train a network to learn relations over long sequences.

 ## Algebraic Expressions and Sentences